flagbit/akeneo-node-n8n/README.md

 When you have finished, you can use pm to stop n8n: `pm2 stop n8n`

-> You can use `pm2 log n8n to see your local port locations`
+> You can use `pm2 log n8n` to see your local port number

 ## More information